labstreaminglayer/App-Gamepad/README.md

 ### Streams

 There are 2 streams.
-The stream names and types can be edited by the GUI, but we will refer to the default names.
+The stream names and types can be edited by the GUI.
+We use the default names below.

 The "Gamepad" stream has 6 `double` channels with a continuous sampling rate (default: 60 Hz).
 The channels are: LeftX, LeftY, RightX, RightY, L2, R2.
 The first 2 are for the X- and Y- positions of the left analog stick, the next 2 for the right analog stick, and finally the final 2 are for the two analog trigger buttons.
 Values range from -1.0 to +1.0 .
 The sampling interval is determined in software, not with a hardware clock, so there might be some jitter between the true sampling time and the expected time based on the sampling rate.

 The "Gamepad Events" stream has 2 `int` channels with irregularly-intervaled samples.
 The first channel is the button ID, and the second channel is a boolean to indicate whether a button is being pressed (1) or released (0).
 The channel mapping on the first channel is as follows: `{0:A, 1:B, 2:X, 3:Y, 4:Down, 5:Left, 6:Right, 7:Up, 8:L1, 9:R1, 10:Start, 11:L3, 12:R3, 13:Select, 14:Guide}`.

+### Settings / Configuration

+After the first run, a GamepadLSL.cfg file will be created in the same directory as the executable file.
+You can edit this file to update settings such as window layout, stream names, and sampling rate.

 ## Build